digital-asset/daml/docs/source/ops/index.rst

 2. Acquires a fresh Active Contract Set and saves the offset.

-Pruning could also be initiated on-demand at the offset of a specific transaction [4]_, for example as provided by a user application based on a search.
+Pruning could also be initiated on-demand at the offset of a specific transaction [4]_, for example as provided by a user application based on search.

 ..
-[4] Note that not only a specific transaction but also earlier transactions and archived contracts will be pruned.
+[4] Note that all the events on behalf of archived contracts and command completions found at earlier offsets will also be pruned.